 The Center for Visual Music is a nonprofit film archive dedicated to visual music, experimental animation and avant-garde media.
 CVM is commited to preservation, curation, education, scholarship, and dissemination of the film, performances and other media of this tradition, together with related historical documentation and artwork.
-Their site has extensive collections of material by early pioneers such as Oskar Fischinger, Mary Ellen Bute and Jordan Belson as well as DVDs and notices of performances by current artists.
+Their site has extensive collections of material by early pioneers such as Oskar Fischinger, Mary Ellen Bute and Jordan Belson as well as an online library, bibliographies, links to artists’ sites and an online store.

 Criticalartware, a Chicago-based collective, maintains a web site that links the video art movement of the 1970s with the growth of software art and new media theory and practice.
 Their site contains their interviews of people who have been involved in these movements as well as their own thoughts about an envionment in which these movements can be discussed and explored.